aeraposo/Data-410-Raposo/project5.md

 Since regularization shrinks the magnitude of coefficients, this will result in decreases in the L1 and L2 norms.
 Particularly, we are interested in finding models with low L2 norms, which indicates a more simplistic, regularized model.<br/><br/>
 <img src="./L1L2table.png" width="350"><br/><br/>
 As seen in the table, SRL and Elastic Net had the lowest L2 norms.<br/>
 Additionally, we must also consider the consistency of variable selection algorithms, which is “the stability of a sparsity pattern for the weights when we run many k-Fold cross-validations”.
-As seen in the plots below depicting the variance of model coefficients over

-cross validations, SCAD and Ridge were the most consistent, followed closely by Elastic Net.
+As seen in the plots below depicting the variance of model coefficients over 100 cross validations on 100 synthesized datasets, SCAD and Ridge were the most consistent, followed closely by Elastic Net.
 **Variance of Distance of Ridge Coefficients From Ideal Solution**<br/>
 <img src="./ridge_plot.png" width="550"><br/><br/>
 **Variance of Distance of SCAD Coefficients From Ideal Solution**<br/>